gade-raghav/Testing-CloudFormation-Templates/README.md

 ```

 The unit tests are working.
 Let's update .pre-commit-config.yaml file to run them for every commit.
-We will add pytest hook to config file.
+We will add pytest hook to the config file.
 After making the changes, the config file will look as below.

 ```